DominicSamoes/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 8, C function that encodes a string using rot13.
 Task 9, C function that prints an integer.
 Task 10, C program prints a[2] = 98, followed by a new line.
 Task 11, C function that adds two numbers.
+Task 12, C function that prints a buffer.